Cellular communications and signalling

 -cellular and molecular aspects

--studies of the permeability of the BBB
+-studies of BBB permeability

-7-Examples of signal integration: the cellule-pancreatic
+7-Examples of signal integration: cellule-pancreatic

 -regulation of insulin release

--mechanism of action of the main anti-diabetics
+-Mechanism of action of the main anti-diabetic agents

 Read more